RapestaNatalia/todo-fullstack/README.md

-# todo-fullstack
+# todo-backend

 I have created a full stack web app for adding todo tasks.
+This is the backend part with graphQl and mongoose.

+# Main functionalities:
+- It implements the login part with libraries like jsonwebtoken and decrypt.
+- With this implementation, you are also able to create a file, a folder and add a file to the correspondent folder.

 ## Front End dependencies:
 ```
  "dependencies": {